Australia in World War I: Other theatres

 When the war ended, there were 92,000 Australian soldiers in France, 60,000 in England and 17,000 in Egypt, Palestine and Syria.
 Small numbers were serving in other theatres.
 Australian troops from the 1st Australian Wireless Signal Squadron provided communications for British forces during the Mesopotamian campaign.
-They participated in a number of battles, including the Battle of Baghdad in March 1917 and the Battle of Ramadi in September that year.
+They participated in several battles, including the Battle of Baghdad in March 1917 and the Battle of Ramadi in September that year.
 Meanwhile, following the Russian Revolution in 1917, the Caucasus Front collapsed, leaving Central Asia open to the Turkish Army.
 A special force, known as Dunsterforce after its commander, Major General Lionel Dunsterville, was formed from hand-picked British officers and NCOs to organise any remaining Russian forces or civilians who were ready to fight the Turkish forces.
 Some 20 Australian officers served with Dunsterforce in the Caucasus Campaign and one party under Captain Stanley Savige was instrumental in protecting thousands of Assyrian refugees.
 Australian nurses also staffed four British hospitals in Salonika, and another 10 in India.

 Australian Flying Corps

 Formation

-The Australian Flying Corps (AFC) was formed in March 1914 and it was soon deployed to German New Guinea, with one BE2c aircraft and crew dispatched with the AN&MEF, although the colonies surrendered before the plane was even unpacked.
+The Australian Flying Corps (AFC) was formed in March 1914 and was soon deployed to German New Guinea, with one BE2c aircraft and crew dispatched with the AN&MEF, although the colonies surrendered before the plane was even unpacked.
 The first operational flights did not occur until 27 May 1915, when the Mesopotamian Half Flight was called upon to assist the Indian Army in protecting British oil interests in what is now Iraq.
 The Corps later saw action in Egypt, Palestine and on the Western Front throughout the remainder of the war.
 Organised into four operational squadrons in France and the Middle East and another four training squadrons in England, the AFC remained part of the AIF.